 In summary, I’m not anti-business or anti big pharma.
 The pet industry has done a lot of good for pets and it’s OK that they make good profits.
 It’s just that we all need them to do it transparently so our pets get the best advice for them.

 Have more information on these or any similar practices in the pet care industry?
-I’d love to hear from you but please don’t do it publicly.
-Click this link to open a secure conversation.
-Get the app for mobile or desktop and search for Walkerville Vet.
-Tap on the rabbit picture and open a secret chat (if your concern is over the cost of vet treatment please follow this link instead).
+I’d love to hear from you! (if your concern is over the cost of vet treatment please follow this link instead).

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
-These blogs are from a series regularly posted on Facebook and Twitter.
+These blogs are from a series regularly posted on email and Twitter.